UniMath/agda-unimath/src/metric-spaces/metric-space-of-convergent-cauchy-approximations-metric-spaces.lagda.md

       ( ε +ℚ⁺ δ)
       ( limit-convergent-cauchy-approximation-Metric-Space A x)
-      ( limit-convergent-cauchy-approximation-Metric-Space A y) lemma-short-lim-convergent-cauchy-approximation-Metric-Space ε x y Nxy δ = tr
+      ( limit-convergent-cauchy-approximation-Metric-Space A y) lemma-short-map-lim-convergent-cauchy-approximation-Metric-Space ε x y Nxy δ = tr
       ( λ d →
         neighborhood-Metric-Space A d